 Jenna Pippett is an emerging artist whose practice manifests itself in looking into a personal past using family memorabilia, specifically on her mothers side.
 Responding to items, the work created offers visual links: engaging with a personal history.

-Graduating in 2012 from Adelaide Central School of Art, completing a Bachelor of Visual Art (Honours), Pippett has had work selected for the Hatched: National Graduate Exhibition at the Perth Institute of Contemporary Art.
+Graduating in 2012 from Adelaide Central School of Art, completing a Bachelor of Visual Art with Honours.
+Pippett was selected for Hatched: National Graduate Exhibition at the Perth Institute of Contemporary Art.
 She also exhibited in the 2013 Helpmann Academy Graduate Exhibition, in which she received the City of Adelaide Award.
 She has exhibited in a solo capacity at Adelaide City Councilʼs Art Pod (2013), FELTspace (2014, SA), Constance ARI (2014, TAS), SEVENTH Gallery (2016, VIC) and Sawtooth ARI (2017, TAS).

 Becci Love (Special Events Co-ordinator)